Dick Springer

-Richard Samuel Springer (born January 25, 1948) is an American lawyer and former politician, who was previously a member of the Oregon House of Representatives and Oregon State Senate.
-While in the Oregon Senate, he served a stint as its Majority Leader.
+Richard Samuel Springer (January 25, 1948 – April 9, 2023) was an American lawyer and politician, who was a member of the Oregon House of Representatives and the Oregon State Senate.
+While in the Oregon Senate, he served a stint as its majority leader.

 Springer attended the University of Oregon and Princeton University.
 He served in the United States Navy in the Vietnam War.
+He was a member of the Democratic Socialists of America.

-He is currently the district manager for the West Multnomah Soil & Water Conservation District.
+Springer was later the district manager for the West Multnomah Soil & Water Conservation District.
+He died from a heart attack on April 9, 2023, at the age of 75.